-Many pet owners opt to spay or neuter their pets, and spaying and neutering are important for preventing unplanned or unwanted litters, and reducing pet overpopulation.
+Many pet owners opt to spay or neuter their pets.
+Spaying and neutering are important for preventing unplanned or unwanted litters, and reducing pet overpopulation.

 What are the options?

 If you decide to spay or neuter your pet, you have options.
-Discuss the options with your veterinarian so you can make a decision that’s right for you, your family and your pet.
+Discuss these with your veterinarian so you can make a decision that's right for your pet, you, and your family.

 During surgical sterilization, a veterinarian removes certain reproductive organs, most commonly the gonads—the ovaries in females and testicles in males.

 What are the risks of spaying and neutering?

 While both spaying and neutering are major surgical procedures, they are also the most common surgeries performed by veterinarians on cats and dogs.
-Like any surgical procedure, sterilization is associated with some anesthetic and surgical risk, but the overall incidence of complications is very low.
+Like any surgical procedure, sterilization has some risks related to the procedures themselves and to the anesthesia.
+Even so, these risks are typically low.

 Your veterinarian can recommend a surgical plan specially tailored to your pet's needs.
-Before the procedure, your pet is given a thorough physical examination to ensure that he/she is in good health.
+Before the procedure, your veterinarian will thoroughly examine your pet to ensure they're in good health.
 General anesthesia will be used to keep your pet comfortable and asleep during the surgery, and medications will be given to minimize pain.
-You will be asked to keep your pet calm and quiet for a few days after surgery as the incision begins to heal.
+After surgery, you'll be asked to keep your pet calm and quiet for a few days, as the incision begins to heal.

 When should I spay or neuter my pet?